Songkran (Thailand): Regional practices

-In Central region, people clean their houses when Songkran approaches.
-All dress up in colorful clothing or Thai dress.
-After offering food to the monks, people will offer a requiem to their ancestors.
-People make merit offerings such as giving sand to the temple for construction or repair.
-Other forms of merit include releasing birds and fish.
-Nowadays, people also release other kinds of animals such as buffaloes and cows.
-Phra Pradaeng hosts traditional ceremonies of Mon people such as parades in the colourful traditional outfits and folklore performances.
+In the Central region, people clean their houses and belongings when Songkran approaches.
+During the holiday, people often dress up in colorful clothing or Thai dress.
+After offering food as alms to Buddhist monks, people will offer a requiem to their ancestors and receive blessings.
+During Songkran, many people make also Buddhist merit through offerings other than food as alms such as sand or other materials to temples for construction or repair alongside temple supplies like candles, incense and medicine.
+Other forms of merit-making include the ritual release of birds, buffaloes, fish, or other animals, and building sand stupas.

+Phra Pradaeng hosts traditional ceremonies of the Mon people such as parades in colourful traditional outfits and folklore performances.

 Ban Hat Siew in Si Satchanalai District hosts the 'Elephant Procession Ordination' event on 7 April, where a colourful parade where men dressed in the traditional clothes are taken to the temples on elephants.
 In northern Thailand 13 April is celebrated with gunfire or firecrackers to repel bad luck.
 On the next day, people prepare food and useful things to offer to the monks at the temple.
 People have to go to temple to make merit and bathe Buddha's statue and after that they pour water on the hands of elders and ask for their blessings.

-In Bangkok, Khao San Road and Silom Road with Siam Square are the hubs for modern celebration of Songkran.
-The roads are closed for traffic, and posts equipped with water guns and buckets full of water.
-The party runs day and night.
+At Tham Rong in Ban Lat District, Phetchaburi Province, a Songkran celebration is held on bullock carts, with carts drawn by oxen.
+The event promotes the local cultural identity of Phetchaburi, where the traditional wua lan (วัวลาน, /th/, "bull racing") is practiced.
+The highlight is water splashing on the bullock wagons.
+In 2026, the event is being held for the second consecutive year, featuring as many as 50 carts.
+There are also cultural performances, demonstrations of over 30 local dishes, and more than 200 community stalls selling local products.